dengking/Linux-OS/docs/Programming/01-Philosophy/Everything-is-a-file.md

-# why everything in Unix is a file
+## Why everything in Unix is a file